Find Trade Colleges

 Stephenville, TX

-Tarleton State University did quite well in this year’s ranking of the most popular places for engineering technologies students to get a bachelor’s degree.
-It came in at #7 on the list.
-Tarleton is a fairly large public school located in the town of Stephenville.
+Tarleton State University ranked #7 on this year’s Most Popular Engineering Technologies Bachelor’s Degree Trade Schools in the Southwest Region list.
+Tarleton is a fairly large public school located in the remote town of Stephenville.

 Women make up 10% of the engineering tech majors at the school.